Constipation in children and infants

 The contraction of intestinal muscles allows soft stool to reach the rectum.
 This stimulates the body to pass stool, causes certain muscles to contract while others (around the anus) relax and allows for painless passage of stool.

-If anything along this process goes wrong, for any reason whatsoever, hard stool accumulates in the rectum, the passage of stool becomes painful, both physically (pain and discomfort in the anal area that could lead to the formation of an anal fissure), and emotionally (children tend to remember painful events).
+If anything along this process goes wrong, for any reason whatsoever, hard stool accumulates in the rectum, the passage of stool becomes painful, both physically (pain and discomfort in the anal area that could lead to the formation of an anal fissure) and emotionally (children tend to remember painful events).

 As a result, the child avoids defecating and learns how to retain stool.
 Intestinal contraction becomes less efficient, more dry stool accumulates in the sigmoid area (the last part of the gastrointestinal tract) and this turns into a vicious cycle.
 The child avoids defecating even more, there is more stool retention and so forth.